williampsena/bugs-channel-ex/README.md

 - In db-less mode, define yaml as an option
 - Identify the project by the requested authentication keys
 - Adds cache strategies
+- Adds Mongo persistence and tasks to import yaml files

 ## TODO